TubalQ/BackupBuddy/README.md

 # Example Backup

 Backing up /home/user/documents to "your-name-for-your-cloud":/backups/documents.
-Compressing files with level up to 6.
+Compressing files with level up to 9.
-Splitting files into 5GB parts. (you can choose freely from MB to TB)
+Splitting files into 5GB parts. (you can choose freely from 1MB to 99TB)

 # Example Restore
 BackupBuddy will restore files to the same location you backed them up from.

 # Cronjonbs
+Im working on integrating cron jobs from the menu.
 If you want to add the generated scripts to a backjob, you should find the scripts in /root/backup_scripts/backup_examplename

 # Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

-License
+# License

 This project is licensed under the MIT License.
 See the LICENSE file for details.